 Or if you asked them what well-known Chicago law firms were acquired by Honigman, Cozen O’Connor, Roetzel & Andress, or King & Spalding, I’ll bet you a dollar they wouldn’t know.

 The issue is, regional or national firms come to town with a grandiose goal of building a 100-lawyer, full-service local office in a vibrant legal market.
-They buy a well-known, 25- or 50-year-old Chicago-based, full-service or boutique firm (whoever’s left, basically), promising cross-selling opportunities with big-name clients, a regional or national platform to sell to their existing clients and significant marketing support.
+They buy a well-known, 25- or 50-year-old Chicago-based, full-service or boutique firm, promising cross-selling opportunities with big-name clients, a regional or national platform to sell to their existing clients, and significant marketing support.

-The typical rebranding plan seems to be that they’ll (1) have a 2.5-hour after-work launch party for clients and contacts, (2) do some weak and forgettable print advertising for a couple months and (3) for a two year-period, let the small firm use a combined logo variation structured as “BIG FIRM Small Firm,” after which “Small Firm” disappears forever.
+The typical rebranding plan seems to be that they’ll (1) have a 2.5-hour after-work launch party for clients and contacts, (2) do some light print advertising for a couple of months, and (3) for a two-year period, let the small firm use a combined logo variation structured as “BIG FIRM Small Firm,” after which “Small Firm” disappears forever.

-But because the acquiring firm fumbles the local rebrand, the smaller Chicago firm invariably loses the name recognition they’d earned over decades, without replacing it with the powerful, new national brand they had been promised.”
+But because the acquiring firm fumbles the local rebrand, the smaller firm invariably loses the name recognition they’d earned over decades, without replacing it with the powerful, new national brand they had been promised.”

 Read the rest of the Letter to the Editor HERE.

 Firms can do better.
-It just requires (1) real commitment, (2) stronger creative work that really stands out, and (3) quite a few more marketing dollars in the merger budget.
+It just requires (1) real commitment, (2) stronger and more strategic creative work that really stands out, and (3) quite a few more marketing dollars in the merger budget.